 The Graduate Council reviews for approval proposals concerning graduate courses, graduate degrees, curriculum changes, new graduate programs and degrees, and instructionally related policies and procedures.
 Specific responsibilities of the council are outlined in the last section of this document.
 Items involving teacher education are submitted by the College of Education Council to the Graduate Council.
 All other graduate items move from the college/school directly to the Graduate Council.

-The University Studies Council reviews for approval proposed curricular changes, allocations for funding, review and assessment activities, and other programmatic policies and procedures related to the University Studies program.
+The General Education Council reviews for approval proposed curricular changes, allocations for funding, review and assessment activities, and other programmatic policies and procedures related to the General Education program.

 The Academic Council serves as a clearinghouse, an appeals body, and a recommending body to the Provost for all curricular changes.
-Proposals involving undergraduate teacher education flow from the College of Education Council to the Provost; graduate proposals flow from the Graduate Council to the Provost; and University Studies recommendations flow from the University Studies Council to the Provost.
+Proposals involving undergraduate teacher education flow from the College of Education Council to the Provost; graduate proposals flow from the Graduate Council to the Provost; and General Education recommendations flow from the General Education Council to the Provost.
 All other significant curricular changes are submitted by the appropriate college directly to the Provost.

 The Honors Council reviews, for approval, proposals for variable topic seminars and colloquia.
 It advises the Director of Honors on the appropriateness of proposed honors sections of existing courses and on policies and procedures for the program as a whole.
 Proposals for all honors courses flow from the college/school to the Honors Council.

 Rescind Chapter 5 Academic Policies under Approval Process – Course Approval Process the following:

 In general terms, the review of all course and curricular items follows the flow charts illustrated by Figures 1-3.